 We have certified 89 buildings under the BOMA BEST program and three government-owned buildings have achieved BOMA BEST Platinum ratings, the highest level of possible.

 Head Smashed-In Buffalo Jump became the first UNESCO World Heritage Site certified to BOMA BEST.

 Leadership in Energy and Environmental Design (LEED)

 The Alberta Government has committed to environmentally friendly building design and construction by adopting the LEED® sustainable rating system, with a minimum “Silver” level as the standard for all new major construction projects since 2006 - including new schools, museums and hospitals.

 LEED® Silver buildings cost up to five per cent more than conventional buildings but are up to 45% more energy-efficient than the Model National Energy Code for Buildings.

-To connect with Infrastructure:
+Connect with Infrastructure:

 3rd Floor Infrastructure Building